Submissions & Guidelines

 So to Speak has seen many stories that reflect the perspective of white, cisgender, heterosexual women.
 While this perspective is not necessarily a bad one, it is a perspective that is often featured in fiction.
 We would love to see more works that challenge this hegemony and feature voices and stories that are not typically heard.

 What we most want to read are stories that approach intersectional feminism in new and exciting ways, that add to and further the conversation.
 We want stories that see tried-and-true topics—motherhood, coming of age, assault—in new ways, and stories that see fresh topics—immigration, sexuality, disability—in new ways, too.
+While we appreciate that writers can write outside their own experiences, we prefer to read stories that come from an #OwnVoices perspective—in other words, we prefer stories that feature characters who explore intersections and perspectives that are part of the writer’s own identity.

 In short, we’re looking for work that both engages with So to Speak’s intersectional feminist mission and engages us on a craft level.
 What happens in that space is up to you.
 Thank you for submitting!
 We’re so excited to see what you have to show us.